-The green apprenticeships advisory panel will help focus efforts to make sure the right skills are in place for the future workforce to deliver the green technology shift the UK needs.
+The green advisory panel will help focus efforts to make sure the right skills are in place for the future workforce to deliver the green technology shift the UK needs.

 The panel will advise on two main areas:

 - enhance our current apprenticeships to ensure that they meet the needs of the employers within the growing green economy

 - create new apprenticeships to reflect new occupations, which will help us to reach net zero

 The panel will also work closely with the Green Jobs Taskforce set up by the Department of Business, Energy and Industrial Strategy and the Department for Education to develop an action plan for creating the necessary new green jobs and skills.
 The panel will look at how apprenticeships can play a key role within this.